tome3055/Yugioh_Angular-NgRx/README.md

 Navigate to node-api/ and Run `npm start`

+## Todo:

+1. Propper integration of Tailwind.
+2. Move the nav bar in it's own component.
+3. Fix a bug inside the nav bar(reload the nav bar to register that the user is logged in)
+4. Make a playground component
+5. Integrate more tests

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).